Projects

 A documentary film about the Free State movement and the contested territorial government centered in Topeka during the Bleeding Kansas years.
 Through the lens of the physical space of Constitution Hall in Topeka, this film explores issues of political legitimacy, voter fraud, the ethics of violence, racial discrimination, and struggles for freedom in the 1850s that continue to resonate into contemporary times.
 Partly funded by a grant from Humanities Kansas and produced in conjunction with the Friends of the Free State Capitol.

-My Role: Director, Producer, Writer
+My Role: Producer

 An exhibition at the Marianna Kistler Beach Museum of Art at K-State that ran from 2023-2024 and continues with a virtual exhibit.
 Before 1950, districts in dozens of Kansas towns and cities acquired original art through traveling exhibitions, bequests from the Carnegie Corporation, New Deal art programs, and other avenues.
 This exhibition explores the vital role American art played—and might play again—in Kansas schools and their communities.